 All middle seats are unpopular for obvious reasons, and the seats in front of an exit row aren’t ideal either.
 “These seats usually have limited recline in case the plane has to be evacuated,” Duff explains.

 Even the desirable exit row seats, which typically have extra legroom, have a potential downside: “One of the major complaints we read about from [the SeatGuru] community is how the seat nearest to an exit door tends to be colder than surrounding seats,” says Duff.
-If you value the extra legroom the exit row typically offers, pack a pashmina or fleece to keep warm.
+If you value the extra legroom the exit row typically offers, pack an oversized scarf or fleece to keep warm.

 Finally, when considering a bulkhead seat, keep in mind that you won’t have storage under the seat in front of you, which can be inconvenient if you like easy access to personal items like travel kits or over-the-counter medications.
 You should also be aware that bulkhead seats tend to be popular with babies and their parents, as they’re an ideal spot for bassinets.